 Your training will take place at a variety of sites throughout the Delaware Valley, to give you a broad range of patient care experience.

-The main training site for the pediatrics program, this beautiful hospital is located in Wilmington, DE.
+The main training site for the pediatrics program, this beautiful hospital is located in Wilmington, Delaware.
 It boasts one of the region’s largest pediatric rehabilitation inpatient units, with 20 beds, and its extensive history in treating children with orthopedic needs makes it uniquely suited as a rehabilitation medicine center.

 You’ll participate in both inpatient rehabilitation and outpatient care, including a spinal dysfunction clinic, Baclofen pump clinic, electromyography (EMG) studies, and general rehabilitation visits.
 In addition, you’ll follow the progress of patients in the Comprehensive Outpatient Rehabilitation Program (CORP) — a day hospital program for children who would benefit from continued intensive rehabilitation as an outpatient.

 In Nemours duPont Pediatrics outpatient clinic at Thomas Jefferson University Hospital (TJU) located in downtown Philadelphia, you’ll rotate through pediatrics and rehabilitation medicine.
 You’ll manage consultations, treat outpatients, and work with the acute spinal cord injury service.
 Jefferson is designated as one of the nation’s 16 Model Spinal Cord Injury Centers by the National Institute on Disability and Rehabilitation Research (NIDRR).

-This freestanding rehabilitation hospital in Center City Philadelphia serves a broad range of patients including: post-operative orthopedic, amputees, as well as those with stroke, spinal cord injury, brain injury, and a variety of musculoskeletal disorders.
+This freestanding rehabilitation hospital in Center City Philadelphia serves a broad range of patients including: postoperative orthopedic, amputees, as well as those with stroke, spinal cord injury, brain injury and a variety of musculoskeletal disorders.
 Residents spend time on both inpatient and outpatient services.